Stay safe in summer storms: tips from the NSW State Emergency Service

 You should never drive, walk or ride through flood waters.
 In fact, if you remember one thing, it’s this:

 You might be tempted to take a chance and drive through shallow flood waters.
 Think again.
-In a 2016 test, engineers from the UNSW Australia found that a small car like a Toyota Yaris, weighing 1.05 tonnes was moved by water only 15cm deep and with a flow speed of as little as 3.6 kilometers an hour.
+In a 2016 test, engineers from the University of NSW found that a small car like a Toyota Yaris, weighing 1.05 tonnes was moved by water only 15cm deep and with a flow speed of as little as 3.6 km/h.

 Related: More emergency advice to help you prepare for floods

-Every year the State Emergency Service responds to about 300 jobs in our local area.
+Every year the SES responds to about 300 jobs in our local area.
 Most of these are for trees that have come down in storms.

 Hail often accompanies summer storms.